Muscular dystrophy is a group of disorders that cause muscle weakness over time. The different forms are:

 - Excessive sleeping

-A muscle biopsy will identify the type of muscular dystrophy
+A muscle biopsy may be done.
+It will identify the type of muscular dystrophy

-- Creatine supplements to reduce fatigue and increase strength
+- Creatine supplements to ease fatigue and increase strength

 Muscular Dystrophy Association http://www.mdausa.org